 In Kyoto we stayed in the same center, in Kawaramachi.
 It was a quite nice apartment with a fridge and washing machine.
 It was great for us to do the first wash of the trip, as we were hardly carrying luggage so we could move more comfortably around Japan.
 The hotel was called Koiyama, it was recommended to us by friends who go almost every year to Japan.
 It’s about 30 minutes on foot from Kyoto station, but you’re one step away from everything there is to see 🙂 Anyway, you can do your hotels in Kyoto search here .

-Here we list our experiences in Kyoto restaurants.
-We counted them all because all the sites were spectacular:
+Here we list our experience after trying some of the restaurants in Kyoto.
+We counted them all because all the sites were spectacular.
+We loved Kyoto food!